jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/README.md

 For people who have installed the Lenovo T440 TrackPad Synaptic UltraNav ClickPad...

-- Files can be found in:
+Files can be found in:
 * "/Volumes/ESP/EFI/CLOVER/utilities/TrackPad/T440_One_Button_ClickPad/"
 * "/Volumes/ESP/EFI/CLOVER/kexts/TrackPad/T440_One_Button_ClickPad/"

-- Be sure to do the following:

 Run my ".command" located in:
 * "/Volumes/ESP/EFI/CLOVER/kexts/TrackPad/T440_One_Button_ClickPad"

-- If the .command script doesn't work then do the following:
+*** If the .command script doesn't work ***

 Replace the SSDT-VPS2.aml file in:
 * "/Volumes/ESP/EFI/CLOVER/ACPI/patched/"

 with SSDT-ASTP.aml file in:
 * "/Volumes/ESP/EFI/CLOVER/kexts/TrackPad/T440_One_Button_ClickPad/"

-- Replace VoodooPS2controller.kext in the following 3 folders:
+Replace VoodooPS2controller.kext in the following 3 folders:
 * "/Library/Extensions/" *** (if you installed it there or ran my script to install system kexts) ***
 * "/Volumes/ESP/EFI/CLOVER/kexts/Other/"
 * "/Volumes/ESP/EFI/CLOVER/kexts/System/"

 with ApplePS2SmartTouchpad.kext that can be found in:
 * "/Volumes/ESP/EFI/CLOVER/kexts/TrackPad/T440_One_Button_ClickPad/"

 #
 # Miscellaneous Information: